 The number of veterans who go without a home on any given night is unacceptable–around 40,000 nationally, HUD estimates.
 The scars our veterans carry–visible and invisible–render them more susceptible to mental illness, addiction, and homelessness.
 The Department of Veterans Affairs does offer relief for veterans, but accessing that relief can be extremely complicated and outrageously lengthy.

 HAP believes that veterans are owed a great debt for their service.
-It’s why we made a commitment with our Veterans Project to ensure any vets who are experiencing or facing homelessness have the best possible legal advice and representation in Philadelphia.
+It’s why we made a commitment with our Veterans Project to ensure that any vets who are experiencing or facing homelessness have the best possible legal advice and representation in Philadelphia.
 Here’s what we did…

 - In 2001, filling a vacuum of veterans law practitioners in Philadelphia, HAP partnered with the VA to establish a monthly legal clinic at the Veterans Multi-Service Center.
 The VMC long-served as a drop-in center for vets, providing hot meals and social services, and now, legal services.